bridgetmaddison/bridgetmaddisoncbt-site/content/about-me.md

 ## Referrals

-I accept referrals from: individuals, GP’s, Psychiatrists, Bupa, Vitality Health, Aviva, CBT Services.
+I accept referrals from: individuals, GPs, Psychiatrists, Bupa, Vitality Health, Aviva, Nuffield Health.

 ## Current

-I have been working within Adult Primary Care Mental Services for just over 10 years, completing my Postgraduate Qualification in CBT in 2010.
+I have been working within Adult Primary Care Mental Services for just over 11 years, completing my Postgraduate Qualification in CBT in 2010.
 I now share my time between NHS based work and offering two days of Private Practice from the Wellbeing Centre In Malvern, Worcestershire.
-I work on Friday and Saturday Mornings, seeing people from aged 16 upwards.

 Alongside my individual work with patients, I am a Clinical Supervisor within the NHS and as an external Supervisor privately.
 I am also involved with the